Non-nitrogenous Compounds Quiz

 Category: Clinical Chemistry

-9. Which of the following disorder is associated with an elevated serum uric level?
+9. Which of the following disorder is associated with an elevated blood ammonia level?

 10 / 14